 (A) Credit risk

 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk mainly from advances given to its vendors.
-However the Vendor to whom the advances have been given holds 100% equity of the Company.
+The Company is exposed to credit risk from its from its deposits with banks.